vlart/svelte-land-page/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*
+## Here you can check live page of [Freelancee](https://frelancee.vercel.app) it was deployed to [Vercel](https://vercel.com)

 ---

 # svelte app

-This is a project template for [Svelte](https://svelte.dev) apps.
+This project was created from template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):